jbernst/Whole_Genome_Systematics_CVOS/README.md

 * Divergence Dating analyses using TreePL can be found [here](Phylogenetic-Analyses/DivergenceDating.md).
 * Topology weighting was done using the software TWISST in a [custom pipeline](Phylogenetic-Analyses/TopologyWeighting.md).

+### Site Specific Likelihood (SSL) Analysis
+* To determine support for the species vs. alternative topologies at a site-by-site and genomic window basis using our whole genomes, we performed site likehood analysis in `IQTREE2` and then used [custom scripts](SSL for further analysis and visualization.